What Does a Graphic Designer Do?

 Graphic Designer Skills & Competencies

-In addition to formal education and technical skills, most graphic design jobs require the following skills:
+In addition to formal education and technical skills, a graphic design career requires the following soft skills.
+These are personal qualities one is either born with or acquires through life experience.

 - Creativity and artistic ability: Graphic designers must be able to create unique visuals that express ideas and concepts